Yonkers Raceway & Empire City Casino: Transportation

 The Metro-North Railroad offers a “one-day-getaway” package that includes a $10 free play and $10 food voucher, as well as free shuttle service to Empire City Casino from the Mount Vernon West train station.
+The station is served by the Harlem Line and offers direct service to New York City’s Grand Central Terminal.

-Several Bee-Line bus routes make stops at Empire City Casino as well, including routes 7, 20, BxM4c, 430, 440, and 470.
+Several Bee-Line bus routes make stops at Empire City Casino as well, including routes 7, 20, 21, BxM4C, 430, 440, and 470.

 Cross Country

 The track was the site of the 1941 USA Cross Country Championships.